yhkwok326/CS506_final-/README.md

 ## Usage

-Here, we created a simple brain MRI classifier tool that tests our deep learning model on new brain images.
-Our tool processes MRI scans to highlight ventricle features, then predicts whether the scan shows Non-Demented, Mild, Moderate, or Very Mild dementia.
+Here, we developed a simple brain MRI classifier that tests a deep learning model on new brain images.
+Our tool processes MRI scans to highlight ventricle features and predicts whether a scan indicates Non-Demented, Very Mild, Mild, or Moderate dementia.

-To see how our model performs on a new dataset (brain scan images but untrained/untested, used phash to confirm dissimilarity between our training and testing data), you can first proceed to downlaod the zip file containing brain MRI scan images from [this kaggle website] (https://www.kaggle.com/datasets/uraninjo/augmented-alzheimer-mri-dataset).
+To evaluate the model's performance on a new dataset (consisting of unseen brain scan images, confirmed to be distinct from our training set using perceptual hashing), first download the ZIP file containing brain MRI images from this [Kaggle dataset](https://www.kaggle.com/datasets/uraninjo/augmented-alzheimer-mri-dataset).

-Once downloaded, proceed to your directory containing our **python_mri_dementia_classification** and run the following code in your terminal to train retrieve the model and allow the model to normalize and extract features from this dataset.
+After downloading, navigate to the directory containing the **python_mri_dementia_classification.py** script and run the following command in your terminal to retrieve the model and allow it to normalize and extract features from the new dataset:

 ```
 python mri_dementia_classification.py --zip_file1 "Alzheimer MRI Disease Classification Dataset-2.zip" --zip_file2 "Combined Dataset.zip" --output_dir "Combined_MRI_Dataset" --epochs 10